-Risk Effects Mitigation Disparity between actual v projected targets around student numbers, research and innovation Potential to undermine the project delivery model and long term sustainability of the project Robust planning during the implementation phase and regular reviews of data so the project and Business As Usual teams can take action as needed Loss of a key project partner Inability to realise some or all of to realise targets set.
-Regular and ongoing the project objectives. engagement with project partners to ensure an FBC is developed that can achieve common goals for everyone involved.
+Risk Effects Mitigation

+Disparity between actual v Potential to undermine the Robust planning during the

+projected targets around student project delivery model and long implementation phase and

+numbers, research and term sustainability of the project regular reviews of data so the

+innovation project and Business As Usual

+teams can take action as needed

+to realise targets set.

+Loss of a key project partner Inability to realise some or all of Regular and ongoing

+the project objectives. engagement with project

+partners to ensure an FBC is

+developed that can achieve

+common goals for everyone

+involved.